ustudio/Blueque/README.md

     function; totally task-specific.
 Will not be set if the task hasn't completed yet.

-* `worker`
+* `node`

-	The worker ID of the worker running the task.
+	The node ID of the node running the task.
 Will not be set if the task has not been started yet.

 * `pid`

-	The PID of the process running the task on the worker.
+	The PID of the process running the task on the node.
 Will not be set if the task has not been started yet.

 * `error`